 A: Because they just don’t fit the existing corporate culture.

 This is the question – and the answer – at the heart of the Danfoss – INSEAD Leadership Programme.
 It explains why INSEAD and Danfoss tailored the content around people and culture, not just competitive strategy and innovation.
 “The programme is designed for impact,” says INSEAD strategy professor, Karel Kool.
-“And at the end of the day, it’s people who make the difference,” adds Ilonka.
-Nussbaumer, Head of Human Resources at Danfoss.
+“And at the end of the day, it’s people who make the difference,” adds Ilonka Nußbaumer, Head of Group Human Resources, Senior Vice President at Danfoss.